-Unused input can, by means of an override switch, be used to override the schedule to a fixed 'Comfort' or 'Saving' mode.
+Unused input can, by means of an override switch, be used to override the schedule to a fixed 'Comfort', 'Saving', 'Frost protection' or 'Constant temperature' mode.

 Modbus communication to a SCADA system can be established.
-In ECL Comfort 310 the M-bus data can furthermore be transferred to the Modbus communication.
+The M-bus data (ECL Comfort 310) can furthermore be transferred to the Modbus communication.